rseas/JobEstimator/README.md

 ## Current Version

-Currently, there are three types of jobs supported by the application, more specifically additions, bathroom rennovations, and deck jobs as per the client's request.
+Currently, there are three types of jobs supported by the application, more specifically: additions, bathroom rennovations, and deck jobs.
 This application is made primarily for usage on an IPad.

 # Functions

-TBD
+Client will be able to enter application and fill in required fields.
+The app will then compute the estimate based on entered data.

+# Usage Examples

+TBA

 <p>Raymond Seas rayseas10@gmail.com</p>